Making the Leap from Hindsight to Foresight with Balfour Beatty’s Wastewater Experts

 The most consequential discrepancy affected the ease with which the team was able to tie in to the existing digester building.
 Based upon the contract drawings, our team understood that this building had been built with knockout walls to accommodate future tunnels.
 Popular in tilt-up construction, this design feature helps accommodate the need to knock out or remove a segment of a wall with minimal cost, effort and impact to its structural integrity.
 During the demolition phase, the Broad Run team realized that the presumed knockout walls were actually #5 double mat steel reinforced walls, requiring extensive efforts to cut and remove inlaid rebar.
 For the first tunnel, this process took an additional five days.
 In order to maintain the critical path on the second tunnel, the team was forced to deploy smaller equipment and dismantle the wall from the inside, resulting in an additional seven days of work.

-“There are a lot of intricacies in treatment plants due to the fact that it’s common for them to be built out over a long span of time,” affirms Denis Moffett, project manager at Broad Run.
+“There are a lot of intricacies in treatment plants due to the fact that it’s common for them to be built out over a long span of time,” affirms Ron Jenkins, superintendent at Broad Run.
 “The P&IDs or piping and instrumentation drawings don’t always cover everything, and the specs aren’t always graphically there.
 The obstacles we encountered at Broad Run have ultimately made us stronger and sharper builders.”

 Perseverance Fuels Purpose